nst/STTwitter/README.md

   - get an URL, fetch a PIN, enter it in your app, get oauth access tokens
   - set `username` and `password`, get oauth access tokens with XAuth, if the app is entitled to
   - set `oauth token` and `oauth token secret` directly
-- use the new [Application Only](https://dev.twitter.com/docs/auth/application-only-auth) authentication and get / use a "bearer token"
+- use the [Application Only](https://dev.twitter.com/docs/auth/application-only-auth) authentication and get / use a "bearer token"

-So there are five cases altogether, hence the five methods:
+So there are five cases altogether, hence these five methods:

     + (STTwitterAPIWrapper *)twitterAPIWithOAuthOSX;